Parkside, Washington, DC

-Parkside epitomized the decline of urban neighborhoods in the
+Parkside epitomized the decline of urban neighborhoods in the 1980s.
+The

-in 1967 to fulfill the community vision of the African American
+fulfill the community vision of the African American architect and

-1985, Telesis partnered with residents to rebuild their community.
+Telesis partnered with residents to rebuild their community.
+We

-Japanese Koban model and employed over 100 residents in
+Koban model and employed over 100 residents in

 the redevelopment of their neighborhood.
-We built a community center with a
+We built a community center with

 beautiful grounds with fountains and playgrounds.
 Today, children play

 happily where drug dealers once fought for turf.